-Career Development and Experiential Learning encompasses a broad range of programs designed to assist undergraduates, graduate students, and alumni of the University explore their career options.
-The Department includes the Centre for Career Development, Cooperative Education Services Centre, and the Student Volunteer Bureau.
+Career Development and Experiential Learning (CDEL) encompasses a broad range of programs designed to assist undergraduate, graduate students, and alumni of the University explore their career options and gain learning based work or volunteer experience.
+The Department includes the Centre for Career Development, Experiential Learning, and the Student Volunteer Bureau.

 The Centre for Career Development assists students and alumni explore their career options.
 The Centre provides labour market information, employability skills workshops, individual consultations, and employment counselling, and enables students to gain practical career-related experiences.